Study of Nonlinear Evolution of Spacetime Fluctuations in Quantum Gravity Inflation for Deriving Primordial Spectrum: Inflationary Universe and Evolution Equation of Spacetime Fluctuations

 \subsection{Nonlinear evolution equation of fluctuations}

+Here, we consider equations of motion for fluctuations around the inflationary solution.
+In fact, we should discuss the evolution of the physical scalars defined by composite fields, such as the quantum Ricci scalar.
+However, due to the fact that the scalar fluctuations reduce in amplitude during inflation, as previously mentioned, it turns out that it is sufficient to consider the evolution of the fluctuations, because the information we ultimately want to know is their reduced values at the phase transition, which gives the initial conditions of the Friedmann universe.

-Now we derive a system of nonlinear evolution equations for fluctuations around the inflationary solution.
+Now we derive a system of nonlinear evolution equations for the fluctuations.
 The conformal invariance indicates that the scalar fluctuation $\vphi \,$(\ref{fluctuation of phi}) dominates in the early universe beyond the Planck scale.
 In order to describe the process that the scalar fluctuation gradually deforms with time, we also take into account a scalar component of the traceless tensor field, defined by

 which is initially vanishing.